Modeling Schr\"odinger equation diffraction with generalized function potentials and initial values: Introduction

-A further difficulty is that modeling the potential for a realistic double-slit configuration in a Schr\"odinger operator is mathematically delicate and even distributional potentials, e.g.\ producing Dirac-type ``sources for passing waves'' at the slits, seem not truly appropriate due to its idealizations from the outset.
-Instead one might rather strive for an implementation via regularizations that can more accurately capture the nature of an essentially unsurmountable high barrier away from the slits that is at the same time infinitesimally narrow in the transversal direction, thus almost located in a plane perpendicular to the ``main propagation direction'' as seen from the source.
+A further difficulty is that modeling the potential for a realistic double-slit configuration in a Schr\"odinger operator is mathematically delicate and even distributional potentials, e.g.\ producing Dirac-$\delta$-type ``sources for passing waves'' at the slits, seem not truly appropriate due to their idealizations from the outset.
+Instead one might rather strive for an implementation via regularizations that can more accurately capture the nature of an essentially insurmountable high barrier away from the slits that may at the same time be of infinitesimal width, thus almost located in a plane perpendicular to the ``main propagation direction'' as seen from the source.
 Thus we will attempt to accurately model such potentials by corresponding generalized functions which can be conveniently represented via families of regularizations.
-These do not have to be convergent in distributions, but instead obey certain asymptotic estimates.
+In addition, a realistic initial value configuration will not be modeled by some $L^2$ function, but rather by a family of wave packet type regularizations defining a generalized function.
+We emphasize that neither for the initial value nor for the potential are these regularizations expected to be convergent as distributions.
+Instead they only obey certain asymptotic estimates.
+For this reason, our approach cannot make direct use of the elaborated and successful Hilbert space theory of Schr\"odinger operators with delta-type singularities in the potentials as described in \cite{BEKS:94,BLL:13,ER:16,BEHL:17,CFP:19,CFPCorr:19,CFP:21}.
+However, the method of modeling impenetrable barriers as regularizations of infinite potentials and employing concepts from the theory of Colombeau generalized functions to prove existence and uniqueness of solutions and analyze their properties has a much wider range of applicability.
+For instance, as an alternative to boundary conditions, generalized infinite potentials may also be used to model geometric constraints, e.g. particles confined to a half-space or to a box.